Interferometry#

 Pixelized Sources#

-Interferometer data can also be modeled using pixelized source’s, which again perform the source reconstruction by directly fitting the visibilities in the uv-plane.
+Interferometer data can also be modeled using pixelized source’s, which again performs the source reconstruction by directly fitting the visibilities in the uv-plane.

 The source reconstruction is visualized in real space: